berenger-eu/tbfmm/README.md

 ## Basic example

-Most of our examples a build similarly:
+Most of our examples a built similarly:

 - declaration of the spacial properties
 - initialization of the particles